 PillowTalks are a curated series of entertaining and informative discussions with choreographers, writers, filmmakers, and cultural experts.
-Recordings of PillowTalks will be shared online throughout the summer, premiering Fridays at 4pm.
+Recordings of PillowTalks will be shared online throughout the summer, premiering Fridays at 4pm, and remain on YouTube indefinitely.

 PillowTalk: William Kentridge: Starve the Algorithm